IBM/cloud-native-starter/workshop/01-introduction.md

 ### 3.1 Technologies of the microservices

-The **'Articles'** and '**Web API**' microservices are based purly on open source components:
+The **'Articles'** and '**Web API**' microservices are based purely on open source components:

 * [OpenJ9 0.12.1](https://projects.eclipse.org/projects/technology.openj9/releases/0.12.1/review)
 * OpenJDK 8u202-b08 from AdoptOpenJDK
 * [Open Liberty 18.0.0.4](https://openliberty.io/downloads/)
 * [MicroProfile 2.1](https://projects.eclipse.org/projects/technology.microprofile/releases/microprofile-2.1)

-To ensure that distributed tracing it supported [zipkintracer](https://github.com/openzipkin/zipkin-ruby) is copied onto the image.
+To ensure that distributed tracing is supported, [zipkintracer](https://github.com/openzipkin/zipkin-ruby) is copied onto the image.

-_Note:_ Distributed tracing is not in scope of current workshop material.
+_Note:_ Distributed tracing is not in scope of the current workshop material.

 ---

 ### 3.2 MicroProfile

-For cloud-native applications Kubernetes and Istio deliver a lot of important functionality out of the box, for example to ensure **resiliency** and **scalability**.
-This functionality works generically for microservices, no matter in which language they have been implemented and independent from the application logic.
+For cloud-native applications, Kubernetes and Istio deliver a lot of important functionality straight out of the box, to ensure **resiliency** and **scalability**, for example.
+This functionality works generically for microservices, regardless of which language they have been implemented in and independent from the application logic.

-Some cloud-native functionality however cannot be handled by Kubernetes and Istio, since it needs to be handled in the business logic of the microservices, for example application specific failover functionality, metrics and fine-grained authorization.
+However some cloud-native functionality cannot be handled by Kubernetes and Istio, since it needs to be handled in the business logic of the microservices: application specific failover functionality, metrics, and fine-grained authorization, for example.

-That’s why we use **Eclipse MicroProfile**, which is an extension to **JavaEE** to build microservices-based architectures and a great programming model for **Istio**.
-In addition to the application specific logic that Istio cannot handle, it also comes with convenience functionality that you typically need when developing microservices, for example invoking and implementing REST APIs including their documentation.
+That’s why we use **Eclipse MicroProfile**, a **JavaEE** extension, to build microservices-based architectures and a great programming model for **Istio**.
+In addition to the application specific logic that Istio cannot handle, it also comes with convenience functionality that you typically need when developing microservices, for example invoking and implementing REST APIs,  including their documentation.

-In the following image you can see a list of MicroProfiles and the red marked we will use in minimum here.
+In the following image you can see a list of MicroProfiles, we will use those marked red minimally here.

 ![microprofiles](images/microprofiles.png)